 DIY or Done for You

-Over the last couple years I have been using BookShark and they have the planning done for me right done to each day of the week.
-But that is only for a few of our subjects, for the rest I still have to figure out what we are doing and when.
+Over the last couple of years, I have been using BookShark and they have the planning done for me right to each day of the week.
+But that is only for a few of our subjects, for the rest, I still have to figure out what we are doing and when.

-At the beginning of each month I sit down and plan, in pencil, for that month.
-Some of things that I am looking at and doing are:
+At the beginning of each month, I sit down and plan, in pencil, for that month.
+Some of the things that I am looking at and doing are:

-I’m a paper planner gal, I like to write with the pretty colored pencils, because they can be erased if something needs to change.
+I’m a paper planner gal, I like to write with pretty colored pencils because they can be erased if something needs to change.
 I love using washi tape and stickers to make my planner pretty and unique to me.
 Which is why I use a Happy Planner.

 Daily Homeschool Lesson Planning

-Some days we’re not feeling the work planned and just need to take a break and relax, or find a different way to learn the subject topic.
-Watching documentaries or heading to the library to find new books on that topic are some of our favorite ways to learn without doing schoolwork.
+Some days we don’t feel like doing the work planned and just need to take a break and relax or find a different way to learn the subject topic.

-Start your homeschool lesson planning out small.
+Start your lesson planning out small.
 Don’t go big and try to plan the whole year out right away.
 Something might happen that you can’t stick to that plan.
-Maybe you hate the curriculum that you choice.
+Maybe you hate the curriculum that is your choice.

 Try not to stress too much.
 Ease into your school year.
 Let your kids set the pace for the first little while, and just add a little more in until you are getting what you want to accomplish done.

 There is no wrong way to plan your homeschool lessons.
-Do what works for you even if that it figuring it one day at a time to start.
-Work your way to planning a week at a time, and then two weeks, or month.
+Do what works for you even if that is figuring it out one day at a time to start.
+Work your way to planning a week at a time, and then two weeks, or a month.

 Similar posts that you may be interested in: